 Arrested for Weapons Charges in Austin?

-are charges that are worsened by eh presence of a weapon or firearm:
+The following are charges that are worsened by the presence of a weapon or firearm:

 Hire a Strong Legal Defense Team